 There are two doctors in Roseburg whose employees were falsifying pain medication prescriptions for themselves and others.
 Did anyone care to report it when it was discovered?
 NO!
 It has been quietly covered up!

 While the federal and state government believes that most things can be solved by throwing more money at it, the reality is that healthcare is NOT really improving in Oregon, especially NOT in Douglas County.
 I see medical providers (MDs, DOs, PAs, NPs, etc.) coming into the Roseburg area on a regular basis to work at the many federally funded clinics only to leave within the next year or two.
 I have some patients who have had their PCP changed multiple times within just a year or two.
-The administrative staff at these clinics will have you believe that they didn’t like the area, etc. etc. and left.
+The administrative staff at these clinics will tell you that they didn’t like the area, etc. etc. and left.
 But in reality most of them just moved out of that clinic to another in the area.
 The problem is the ADMINISTRATION.
 Until that changes, NO real change will happen at these clinics.
-Once biased and inept leadership is in place to put their thumbs down on any providers who “don’t tow their party line,” no real change can happen.
+Once biased and inept leadership is in place to stifle any providers who “don’t tow their party line,” no real change can happen.
 Some of these clinics have had multiple turnovers not just in medical staffing, but also in support staff.

 Here are the clinics that I call the “Revolving Door” clinics of Roseburg and the surrounding areas: